28 Jun 5 Business Mistakes You Should Avoid

 3. Resisting to borrow money, even if you really need to.
 All businesses need to borrow at some point.
 Now that the economy is turning around, loans should be more readily available.
 If your business is in need of additional working capital to improve, update, purchase inventory, relocate or make any other large changes, there is no better time than the present.
 Chances are the need is not going to go away, it will begin to make other things worse.
 However, borrow only what you need and can afford.

 5. Forgetting about your employees.
-Unless you are running the business by yourself, you have employees that help with day to day operating activities.
+Unless you are running the business by yourself, you have employees that help with day-to-day operating activities.
 A lot of business owners are so used to employees taking care of daily activities that they forget just how much they do for the business.
-Understand that the work environment can directly affect employee morale and if you’re employees aren’t happy, chances are their productivity will be significantly lower.
+Understand that the work environment can directly affect employee morale and if your employees aren’t happy, chances are their productivity will be significantly lower.

 Running a successful business is hard work in any industry.
 However, by avoiding these five business mistakes, you’ll help your business succeed.